 Also, check out the cover photo and profile picture on Social Stars, the image below shows their creative use of the custom app thumbnails.

-Click here for more info on changing images on custom tabs.

 Insights

-Once 30 people like your Page, you'll get access to insights about your activity
+Once 30 people like your Page, you'll get access to insights about your activity such as most popular week, most popular city, most popular age group, new likes per week and the people talking about your page.

-.

-Additionally, if users click on the ‘likes’ box on a page that has the Timeline enabled, they get to see some of the page’s insights, for example, hopw many other people are following your page.
+Additionally, if users click on the ‘likes’ box on a page that has the Timeline enabled, they get to see some of the page’s insights, for example, how many other people are following your page.

-you can also see other information about your pages: most popular week, most popular city, most popular age group, new likes per week and the people talking about your page.

 Milestones

 The Timeline easily allows you to go back edit or add events (milestones) that have occurred in the past.
 When you do, these will post at the right date, as well as go out into the news feed of your fans and create more visibility and engagement.
-The full extent of the actual timeline element of the Timeline design is geared toward what Facebook calls ‘Legacy Brands’ – those brands with historical data spanning decades that they’d like to feature.

 Hiding Timeline Milestones